worthlane/RAG/README.md

 #### BAAI/bge-base-en-v1.5

-After tests I've noticed, that the context that program is finding, in the most cases is located in header files.
+After some tests I've noticed, that the context that program is finding, in the most cases is located in header files.
 I think that's because ```bge-base``` was made for text embedding, and it's hard for him to recognize code.
 My project has a lot of documentation, so, retriever gets information from header file, where documentation is located.

 #### codesage/codesage-small